Saturday, November 23, 2024

 MLS Teams on Turf

 Several MLS teams have embraced artificial turf fields in their home stadiums, citing practical considerations such as consistency and lower maintenance costs.
-Teams like Atlanta United FC, New England Revolution, Vancouver Whitecaps FC, and FC Charlotte all play in stadiums designed for American football.
+Teams like Atlanta United FC, New England Revolution, FC, and FC Charlotte all play in stadiums designed for American football.
 The lone exception is the Portland Timbers, who maintain an artificial surface in their soccer-specific stadium, Providence Park, adding a layer of complexity to the debate.

 Teams’ Performance on Turf – Decoding Home Advantage